 We were very hungry and so wanted to enjoy a Spanish meal.
 On our way back from the plaza de toros to the old square, there were these beautiful roadside cafes with live music being played.
 They looked perfect and very tempting.
 We ordered two Paellas one vegetarian and one chicken and one jar of Sangria.
 I have had Sangria before but was amazed how the tastes are so authentic in Spain.
 The oranges taste so much better in this side of the world.
 Also the Paella, very simply baked rice with beans and flavors of saffron and rosemary.
 Oh they were so yumm and vegetarian!!
 Loved the taste and enjoyed the meal to the fullest before heading for our Flamenco show which was going to be another wonder

 In Day 2 we would roam around Royal alcazar, the bath and the grand square Plaza Espana.
-Stay tuned.
+Royal Alcazar visit on Day 2 is ready to be read Discover the wonders of Seville on a two day fun trip with me-Day two.